Fetchinator7/Board-Game-Sharing/README.md

 # Board Game Sharing

 Are you a board game enthusiast who wants to loan your collection out to others but has a hassle keeping track of all the logistics?
 Well then this is the site for you!

-From your profile page you can display all the games you want to loan out which enables other users to view those games and request specific days to borrow them.
+From your profile page you can display all the games you want to loan out to other so they can view those games and request specific days to borrow them.

-You can make an account and add games to your collection, but only games found at [Board Game Geek](https://boardgamegeek.com/) can be added.
+You can make an account to add games to your collection, but only games found at [Board Game Geek](https://boardgamegeek.com/) can be added.
 If you're signed in when searching for a game you'll get access to a checkbox to add the specified game to your collection.
 ![Search Games While Logged In](README-images/search-games-while-logged-in.png?raw=true)